danielmiessler/fabric/patterns/extract_predictions/system.md

 - For each prediction, extract the following:

   - The specific prediction in less than 15 words.
+  - The date by which the prediction is supposed to occur.
   - The confidence level given for the prediction.
   - How we'll know if it's true or not.